RimuEirnarn/colorful_string/README.md

 **Note**: Combination is formely named CallLinks, i've added alias to Combination for backward compatibility.

-does the same as the first example.
+This (second example) does the same as the first example.

 ## Issues